SeriousOldMan/Simulator-Controller/Docs/Race Settings.md

 ##### Notes

-(1) The default for *iRacing* is *False*, since the simulator does not provide correct tyre pressure information while driving.
+(1) The default for *iRacing* is *Change*, since the simulator does not provide correct tyre pressure information while driving.
 This will lead to setup pressure values, which are way off, when tyres are changed at the pitstop.
-Therefore it might be better to manage tyre change manually.
+Therefore it might be better to manage tyre pressures manually.
 Up 2 u...

 ### Simulator specific settings